hermeticvm/awesome-daylight-computer/README.md

 ---

-## 🎙️ Interviews and Podcasts
+## Interviews and Podcasts

-Interviews and podcast episodes featuring the Daylight Computer DC-1 and its creators.
+Interviews and podcast episodes featuring the Daylight Computer DC-1 and its founder Anjan Katta.

 | Publisher | Title | Release Year | Link |
 |-----------|--------|--------------|------|